 Cover the pot with the lid.
 Turn off the flame and timer.
 Shut off the propane completely.
 Leave be to let cool for the rest of the night.
 Bring the turkey inside and let rest for 20 minutes.

-Once ready, place the turkey on a platter, or carve the meat prior and place it on a platter to serve!
-The inside will still be hot, so I recommend using multiple pairs of disposable gloves while caring for the turkey since it will be very hot still.
+Once you have let it set, place the turkey on a platter, or carve the meat prior and place it on a platter to serve!
+The inside will still be hot, so I recommend using multiple pairs of disposable gloves while carving for the turkey since it will be very hot.

 It takes 3 ½ minutes per pound of turkey that you have to fry and cook completely.